JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.1/NotesStructure.md

 Omnidirectional <-> bus that carries instructions and data to and from main memory.
 This is the data that the CPU has or will process.

 ### Control bus
-Omnidirectional <-> bus that carries control signals and commands to the CPU and other components of the computer such as a device requesting bus access.
+Omnidirectional <-> bus that carries control signals and commands from the CU to registers in the CPU, for example a signal that a program is requesting bus access.

 ## Assembly language
 Assembly language is a programming language that used meumonics to comunicate with the CPU.
 For example if you wanted to load instruction 4 you might write LDA 0100.
 It is a simplified view of Machine code, which is more understandable for people.
 An instruction contains an opcode and operand part, which is split in the CIR.